DPO DPO Israel

 Hours 2-6

-Notification obligation assessment
+Notification assessment & immediate report

 Hours 6-24